Q: Is fish safe for my bird?

 That said, let’s talk about the risks.
 Mercury is a toxic heavy metal and pretty much all fish are going to contain some level of it.
 Mercury, is found in our waters both naturally occurring and as a result of industrial pollution (technically a form of mercury called methylmercury).
 The larger, longer lived, small fish-eaters such as the sharks, some tuna, and swordfish are those found to carry the higher levels.

 Offering these fish to our parrots in moderation will not cause them harm, but there are other types of fish which present less concern such as salmon, catfish, cod, pollack and canned tuna (only use water packed tuna).
 Shellfish such as crab, shrimp, scallops, and clams are also considered to be in the lower mercury group and are safe to enjoy.
-Fish should be baked, poached, broiled, or steamed when intended for our parrot’s dining pleasure.
+Fish should be baked, poached, broiled, or steamed without added salt or oil when intended for our parrot’s dining pleasure.